 Is the Boxer dog right for you?

 Do you have a Boxer?
 Or thinking about getting one?
-Tell us about your experiences or thoughts below!
+Tell us about your experiences or thoughts in the comment box below!